 Atsushi first showed that social factors influence force perception (Scientific Reports 2016).
-He further demonstrated that joint reaching movements are not appropriate to study haptic communication as both partners can largely use feedforward control to carry out it (PLoS ONE 2016).
+He further demonstrated that joint reaching movements are not appropriate to study haptic communication as both partners can largely use feedforward control to carry it out (PLoS ONE 2016).
 By examining the behaviours of two individuals when their right hands are physically connected, we could reveal how physical interaction with a partner changes one's own motor behaviour.
-In particular Ganesh and I could show that one improves with a better and even with a worse partner (Scientific Reports 2014), which suggests advantages of interactive paradigms for sport-training and physical rehabilitation.
+In particular Ganesh could show that one improves with a better and even with a worse partner (Scientific Reports 2014), which suggests advantages of interactive paradigms for sport-training and physical rehabilitation.

 - A Melendez, L Bagutti, B Pedrono and E Burdet (2011), A versatile dual-wrist device to study human-human interaction and bimanual control.
 Proc IEEE/RSJ Int Conf on Intelligent Robots and Systems (IROS) 2578-83.